Skip to content

 Much of the discussion focuses on Africa, but with the notable exception of Dickman et al’s letter, key voices missing from the debate are those of rural people and governments who live with and manage African wildlife, and who will ultimately determine its future.
 As legitimate representatives of many thousands of people from key wildlife range states (Botswana, Namibia, Zimbabwe and Zambia), we would like to correct this and have our perspective and voices heard.

 Sustainably managing megafauna is complex, and successful conservation must start with we who live directly with wildlife.
-Whilst many in the West view elephants, lions and other wildlife through a romantic, idealized lens, our daily reality of living with these magnificent and valued, yet often dangerous, animals requires more pragmatism.
+Whilst many in the West view elephants, lions and other wildlife through a romantic, idealised lens, our daily reality of living with these magnificent and valued, yet often dangerous, animals requires more pragmatism.

 We, who live surrounded by this wildlife, worry daily that our children may be killed on their way to school, or that our livelihoods will be destroyed.
 In Botswana, 36 people were killed by elephants in 2018.
 In Zimbabwe, at least 30 people were trampled by elephants in 2019.
 Every death is a tragedy, and often involves family breadwinners.
 Recently, two Zimbabwean siblings disappeared from their home.
 Only the dismembered head of the two year old was recovered from the suspected hyena attack, and the four year old has never been found.
 The harsh reality is that if wildlife is just a threat to us, and our incentives to conserve it are removed, its future will be as bleak as that of the wolves, bears and other carnivores of Europe and the US.